OpenVisualCloud/Media-Transport-Library/doc/xdp.md

 ## Running Guide

-Before running IMTL apps, you need to start MTL Manager as a daemon, see [MTL Manager](../manager/README.md).
+Before running MTL apps, you need to start MTL Manager as a daemon, see [MTL Manager](../manager/README.md).

 ### Network Interface Setup